ronnepuzondev/daily-grind/README.md

  # **Daily Grind**

- ### ***Use this app to ground yourself - start each day by writing what you are grateful for, your daily affirmations, your daily goals, your daily thoughts and daily wellness goals***
+ ### ***Use this app to ground yourself - start each day by writing what you are grateful for, your daily affirmations, your daily goals, your daily wellness goals and your daily THOUGHTS!***
 &nbsp;
 ## **Screenshots:**